harness/developer-hub/docs/platform/3_Authentication/4-single-sign-on-sso-with-oauth.md

 To set up OAuth 2.0 SSO, do the following:

 1. Log into Harness using a Harness User account that is a member of the Administrator User Group with Create/Edit, Delete permissions for Authentication Settings.
-For information on Harness RBAC, see [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness).
+For information on Harness RBAC, go to [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness).

    The email address used to log into Harness should also be registered with the OAuth 2.0 providers you intend to enable for Harness SSO.